adempiere/adempiere-ui-gateway/README.md

 - A MinIO Console (actually a browser) for monitoring objects stored (like files, reports, images), accessible via port **9090**

 ### Application Stack
-The application stack consists of the following services defined in the *docker-compose files* (and retrieved on the console with **docker compose ls**); these services will eventually run as containers:
+The application stack consists of the following services defined in the *docker-compose.yml* file (and retrieved on the console with **docker compose ls**); these services will eventually run as containers:
 - **adempiere-site**: Defines the landing page (web site) for this application.
 - **postgresql-service**: Defines the Postgres database.
 - **adempiere-zk**: Defines the Jetty server and the ADempiere ZK UI.